joshuaseaton/dotfiles/README.md

 ## Installation

-Once bootstrapped, running `run ~/.dotfiles/install.nu` should complete the installation (which should always be a idemptotent process).
+Once bootstrapped, running `run ~/.dotfiles/install.nu` should complete the installation (which should always be a idemptotent operation).

 ## Updating

-Once installed, running `run run ~/.dotfiles/update.nu` will update any relevant installations (e.g., those managed by a package manager).
+Once installed, running `run ~/.dotfiles/update.nu` will update any relevant installations (e.g., those managed by a package manager).